 Another drawback of having cell phones at camp is the built-in digital cameras.
 It has happened at some camps around the country that children have secretly taken photographs of other campers or staff during changing or showering times and later uploaded those images onto the Internet.
-(If you belong to a health club, chances are it has a "no cell phone" policy).
-To lessen the possibility of this happening we have decided to ban all digital cameras and suggest that if your child wants pictures from camp, that they bring a disposable film camera or an instant print camera such as a Fujifilm Instax or the Polaroid Snap.
+To lessen the possibility of this happening we have decided to not allow all digital cameras and suggest that if your child wants pictures from camp, that they bring a disposable film camera or an instant print camera such as a Fujifilm Instax or the Polaroid Snap.
 We take photographs during the summer, which are available for viewing on-line.
 Please help us maintain a safe environment at Farwell by discussing this with your child.
 You should know that any camper that takes a compromising photograph of another camper or staff member and uploads it on the Internet or makes it public in any way may be subject to dismissal from camp or may not be allowed to return.
 If the law is broken, the appropriate authorities will be notified.